joe-taylor/bcdc-devenv/README.md

 ## Objective

-This should produce several CentOS 7 instances.
+This should produce several CentOS 7 VirtualBox instances.
 The main two, titan and enceladus, are for apps and databases, respectively.
 Here we use the word "databases" loosely; we are not only referring to relational databases (specifically, postgres), but also to NoSQL search platforms like Solr.